Receives Top Chapter Award

 Chautauqua Petting Zoo

 the Chillicothe FFA Chapter sponsored the petting zoo at the Chautauqua in the

-the Chillicothe FFA Chapter also provided a coloring contest for the local youth.
+The Chillicothe FFA Chapter also provided a coloring contest for the local youth.
 Prizes were given to each youth

+Emily; and in the 12-year-old and up division, Lilly.
 Congratulations to all the winners.

 who visited the Chillicothe FFA Chautauqua Petting Zoo!